kuzzleio/kuzzle/src/lib/api/dsl/README.md

 # Contributing

-See [docs/filters.md](../../../docs/filters.md) section for the list of already implemented filters.
+You can refer to the [docs/filters.md](../../../docs/filters.md) section to get the list of the implemented filters.